-Although the so called healthier free sugars do contain some nutrients, they will unfortunately act in the same way as any other refinied sugar in the body by causing a high sugar spike, and then the subsequent insulin release to clear those sugars from the bloodstream (usually they are stored in fat cells.
+Although the so called ‘healthier’ free sugars do contain some nutrients, they will unfortunately act in the same way as any other refined sugar in the body.
+They may cause high sugar spike, and then the subsequent insulin release to clear those sugars from the bloodstream where they are usually they are stored in fat cells.

-Unfractured sugar is natural, and also so much better for you, and comes in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.
+Unfractured sugar is natural, and also so much better for you.
+It comes in the form of whole fruits and vegetables, dried fruits, whole grains, and anything else that hasn’t had the fibers and bulk of the plant removed.

-You can use these whole food sugars in your cooking and to sweeten other foods, for instance: add a semi ripe banana into a super greens smoothie, or use dates and other dried fruits to sweeten cakes and biscuits, both of which will give you that sweetness you crave but without the nasty side effects of refined sugars.
+You can use these whole food sugars in your cooking and to sweeten other foods.
+For instance, add a semi ripe banana into a super greens smoothie.
+Or use dates and other dried fruits to sweeten cakes and biscuits – both of which will give you that sweetness you crave, but without the nasty side effects of refined sugars.

 In fact, with a little imagination, there are so many ways you can use whole sugars to sweeten your diet that you need never use refined sugars again.

-ALL refined carbohydrates (which includes not only sweet things, but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and basically anything that contains free sugars) are all considered medium to VERY high GI foods.
+All refined carbohydrates (which includes not only sweet things, but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and basically anything that contains free sugars) are all considered medium to very high GI foods.

-But, and here’s the complicated bit; you can slow these sugars down with the addition of protein and healthy fats if they are in the same meal.
-So, by using this method you can have high GI free sugars and get away with it a lot more than if you were to eat free sugars on their own.
+But, and here’s the complicated bit: you can slow these sugars down with the addition of protein and healthy fats if they are in the same meal.
+By using this method, you can have high GI, free sugars and get away with it a lot more than if you were to eat free sugars on their own.

 Low GI Carbohydrates

 I didn’t even have any high sugar fruits, milk or cheese (because of the lactose, which is another type of sugar), and definitely NO free sugars, refined carbohydrates, yeast or alcohol.
 In fact, nothing that would cause that cycle of a sugar spike and the inevitable crash.

-I kid you not, the first few days were just horrendous, and the only thing that got me through was sucking on a few sugar free sweets when things got really bad.
+The first few days were just horrendous, and the only thing that got me through it was sucking on a few sugar free sweets when things got really bad.
 I didn’t sleep very well, had terrible brain fog, was highly irritable and had severe cravings.
 I even had the shakes at one point.